nagasudhirpulla/taming_python/blog/skills/dataframe_to_dicts.md

 In this post, we will learn how to convert pandas dataframe into a list of dictionaries

+We might want to convert dataframe to list of objects for scenarios like sending the dataframe content via JSON API, creating rows for database table insertion etc.

 The csv file used in this blog post can be downloaded [here](https://github.com/datasciencedojo/datasets/raw/master/titanic.csv)

-We might want to convert dataframe to list of objects for scenarios like sending the dataframe content via json API,
 <hr/>

 ### Dataframe to list of dictionaries using 'to_dict' method